Psychiatric Medication

 Continuing on Medications Begun at Home or Elsewhere

-If a psychiatrist outside of Counseling and Psychological Services has already prescribed medication, considerations for quality care dictate that a student still have a thorough assessment before our clinicians prescribe that medication for you.
+If an off-campus psychiatrist has already prescribed medication, considerations for quality care dictate that a student still have a thorough assessment before our clinicians prescribe that medication for you.

 It is important to obtain enough medication from your current psychiatrist to last until you are able to schedule an appointment with us.
 Even if the prescription you were given a few months ago was right for you then, it may not be right for you now.
 Our psychiatrists need to assess the therapeutic efficacy of your medication and the potential side effects before continuing the prescription.
 They will also periodically meet with and monitor students for whom they have prescribed medications.